-As the 2024 Mandela Washington Fellowship program draws to a close this week, participants took time to reflect on all they have accomplished during their time in Boise.
+As the 2024 Mandela Washington Fellowship program draws to a close this week, participants reflected on all they accomplished in Boise.

-The Mandela Washington Fellowship, a flagship program of the U.S Department of State’s Young African Leaders Initiative, sends 700 of Africa’s brightest emerging leaders to spend six weeks at various universities across the United States.
-Boise State’s School of Public Service, as one of only 28 institutional partners, and the only participating university in the northwestern region of the U.S., hosted to 25 fellows, representing 21 different countries in Africa.
+The Mandela Washington Fellowship, a flagship program of the U.S Department of State’s Young African Leaders Initiative, sends 700 of Africa’s brightest emerging leaders to spend six weeks at various universities across the U.S. Boise State’s School of Public Service, as one of only 28 institutional partners and the only participating university in the country’s northwestern region, hosted 25 fellows who represent 21 countries in Africa.

-The theme for this year’s Boise institute is Leadership in Public Management.
-During their six weeks stay, the fellows have visited and learned about many of the public systems and programs in Boise offers, working with partners such as as Valley Regional Transit, Life’s Kitchen and the Boise River ReWild Project.
-Each of the fellows have also been working on their own focus project, which aim to address important issues they are facing in their home countries.
+The theme for this year’s Boise institute is leadership in public management.
+During their six-week stay, the fellows visited and learned about many of the public systems and programs that Boise offers, working with partners such as Valley Regional Transit, Life’s Kitchen and the Boise River ReWild Project.
+They also worked on their individual focus projects, aiming to address important issues they face in their home countries.

 The fellowship’s objectives include empowering young people and investing in a new generation of leaders.